 How to Choose the Right Shade of Concealer

 For under eye circles

-First use a peach shade to neutralize the blue and purple undertones that make your face look tired and then layer it up with a yellow based concealer, a couple of tones lighter than your natural skin tone.
-This will brighten up your under eye area making your eyes look brighter.
+The first thing to do is to use a peach shade that neutralizes the blue and purple undertones that make your face look tired.
+Layer it up with a yellow-based concealer and a couple of tones that are lighter than your natural skin tone.
+This will brighten up your under eye area and make your eyes look brighter.